-The Telecommunications Access Minnesota (TAM) program was created by the Legislature in 1987 to make Minnesota's telecommunications system fully accessible to communication-impaired persons.
+The Telecommunications Access Minnesota (TAM) program was created by the Legislature in 1987 to make Minnesota's telecommunications system fully accessible to eligible individuals who are deaf, hard of hearing, deafblind, speech disabled or physically disabled to allow them access to the telecommunications network.
 Minn.
 Stat. §§237.50 - 237.56 and Minn.
 Rules, Chapter 8775 govern the operation of the program.
 The program has two major components: the Minnesota Relay and the Telephone Equipment Distribution (TED) program.
 TAM is funded by a monthly surcharge on all wired and wireless access lines, the most recent changes being from \$0.08 to \$0.07 cents in occurring 2015 and from \$0.07 to \$0.05 on August 1, 2016, where it remained through 2017.
 By law, the surcharge may not exceed \$0.20 per access line.
 The Minnesota Relay and TED programs are administered by TAM within the Department of Commerce (Department).
 Rochelle Garrow is the TAM Program Administrator.